-You will need to remove the chicken from the cooker and shred with two forks about an hour before serving.
+The only step to take before serving is to remove the chicken from the crockpot and shred it with two forks about an hour before serving.

-We like this topped with shredded jack or pepper-jack cheese and served with tortilla chips (you can make it special with these 10-minute homemade chips) or warmed, buttered tortillas.
-Ta-da!
-Dinner done, and more importantly, everyone is happy.
+We like this topped with shredded jack or pepper-jack cheese and served with tortilla chips (you can make it special with these 10-minute homemade chips) or warmed, buttered tortillas along with a plate of vegetables like carrots, peppers, and broccoli.